MU is the only Missouri institution to award the doctor of veterinary medicine degree (DVM), graduating approximately 115 new veterinarians each year.

-In the last 20 years, three of the presidents of the American Veterinary Medical Association, which represents approximately 88,000 veterinarians, were MU College of Veterinary Medicine graduates.
+In the last 20 years, four of the presidents of the American Veterinary Medical Association, which represents approximately 88,000 veterinarians, were MU College of Veterinary Medicine graduates.

 Consumer surveys consistently rank veterinarians among the most respected professionals in America.
 Currently, there are more than 95,000 veterinarians in the United States and the profession is growing annually.

 In the United States, approximately two-thirds of veterinarians choose to work in private or corporate clinical practice.
 Others join state and federal health agencies, military service, biological and pharmaceutical companies, and academic institutions.